gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 * **Vengeful Hex**: You should know better than to mess with a witch.
 Once per combat, when an enemy deals stress to you, you can hex it to deal one damage to it, regardless of range.

 A combat medic might have the following abilities:
 * **Miracle Worker**: You’ve brought your friends back from the brink of death.
+Gain +1 support.
 Once per combat, on your turn, you can recover one stress for an adjacent OUT ally.
 They are no longer OUT.
 * **Combat Gurney**: You know how to get someone out of trouble (or into it).
 When you move, you can drag a willing ally adjacent to the space you were just in into that space.

 An arcane artist might have the following abilities: